seatsio/seatsio-java/README.md

 When you send too many concurrent requests, the server returns an error `429 - Too Many Requests`.
 The client reacts to this by waiting for a while, and then retrying the request.
 If the request still fails with an error `429`, it waits a little longer, and try again.
 This happens at most 5 times, before giving up (after approximately 15 seconds).

+## Multi-threading

+It's perfectly fine to re-use an instance of `SeatsioClient` in different threads.
+All methods are thread-safe.

+## Connection pooling

+We manage a connection pool under the hood, to avoid having to reconnect to the seats.io server on every call.
+This pool supports 200 concurrent connections.

+The connection pool is shared between all instances of `SeatsioClient`.